casper-network/ceps/text/0001-adopt-cep-process.md

 Feedback and comments to the PR should be handled via GitHub to capture the discussion for later reference.

-The initial guidance for acceptance is that once a CEP is finished and has at least two approvals from core developers it can be merged.
-As the project and this process matures, this guidance is expected to be replaced with a more formal requirement.
+The standing guidance for acceptance is that once a CEP is finished and has at least two approvals from core developers it can be merged.

-The prescribed process ends here.
-How proposed features and changes make it into the product is currently unspecified.

 ### Deviations